 Have iSCSI boot working on a 6120 UCS, Code level 2.0(w), Appliance Ports, and an Isilon NAS system.
-The video and screen shots are created using the UCS 2.0 simulator application downloadable from Cisco.
+The video and screen shots are created using the Cisco UCS Emulator application downloadable from Cisco.
 Many iSCSI device’s with 1 or 2 ports will work for iSCSI boot.
 MS Storage Server and FreeNAS have worked in my testing.
 Cisco only supports NetApp and EMC officially, but an iSCSI target is an iSCSI target.
-Wheather using Appliance Ports or binding to a global VLAN on UCS you get the same result.
-I like Appliance ports to separate the traffic and create a “Closed Loop” so authentication can be just iSCSI Initiator based.
+Whether using Appliance Ports or binding to a global VLAN on UCS you get the same result.
+I like Appliance ports to separate the traffic and create a “Closed Redundant Loop” and authentication iSCSI Initiator based.
 Authentication Profiles are not hard to use if desired.

-iSCSI Boot Steps using Appliance Ports (UCS 2.0 Simulator)
+iSCSI Boot Steps using Appliance Ports (This was done on Cisco UCS Emulator)

 Cisco UCS iSCSI Boot Setup Video